 What Shimane prefecture lacks in size and population, it makes up for in scenery and ancient mythology.
 Izumo-taisha, in the middle of the prefecture, is said to be Japan’s oldest Shinto shrine, where stories that delve into the creation of the Japanese archipelago have been passed down over centuries.

 The current Hinomisaki shrine was built by the Matsue domain at the order of Iemitsu Tokugawa, the third shogun of the Edo Shogunate.
-The current main shrine was started by Tadaka Kyogoku, who was the lord of the Matsue domain at the time, in 1634 (11th year of Kanei era), and Naomasa Matsudaira was completed in 1644.
+The current main shrine was started by Tadaka Kyogoku, who was the lord of the Matsue domain at the time, in 1634.
+It was completed in 1644 under the supervision of Matsudaira Naomasa.

 In years when he was resident in Izumo, he would frequently tour the province under the pretext of visiting the grand shrine of Izumo Taisha and Hinomisaki Shrine, practicing falconry, and making forays into the innermost reaches of Izumo.
 On such occasions, he would often stay with wealthy local farmers, using their private residences as a headquarters for his own retinue.